MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

   have a higher overall difficulty, which could be tailored to match the students level.

-  -level of interconnectedness to other topics could be determined by comparing the weight of the main topic to subtopics.
+  -level of interconnectedness to other topics/multisubjetness of topic could be determined by comparing the weight of the main topic to subtopics.
 If this weight is one, topic interconnectedness is 0.
+Contributions to this could be limited to subtopics outside of the main topics either chapter or topic, to aviod contributions from closely related concepts.

 -question ids this is unique identifiers to keep track of questions and to prevent repeats of questions in the same session.
 Two possible